-2. China Studies Program
+2. China Studies Program (CSP)

-The China Studies Program (CSP) enables students to engage this large and intriguing country from the inside.
-While living in and experiencing Chinese civilization firsthand, students participate in seminar courses on the historical, cultural, religious, geographical and economic realities of this strategic and populous nation.
-In addition to the study of standard Chinese, students are given opportunities assisting Chinese students to learn English or working in an orphanage, which allow for oneon-one interaction.
-The program introduces students to the diversity of China, including Hong Kong, Beijing, Shanghai, Xi'an and Xiamen.
-This interdisciplinary, cross cultural program enables students to deal with this increasingly important part of the world in an informed, Christ-centered way.
-Students earn 16 semester hours of credit.
-The cross cultural requirement is met by this experience.
+The China Studies Program enables students to engage China's ancient history and intrigue from an insider's perspective.
+While immersed in Chinese culture, students participate in seminar courses on historical, cultural, religious, geographic and economic realities of this strategic, populous, and extremely influential nation.
+Students choose between completing a broad Chinese Studies Concentration or a Business Concentration, which includes an internship at a Chinese-owned and operated business in China.
+Students also study standard Chinese language with a goal of attaining the ability to handle everyday transactions in Mandarin.
+The program begins the semester in Hong Kong and introduces students to the diversity of China, including the capital city of Beijing, legendary Shanghai, ancient Xi'an and beautiful seaside Xiamen.
+This interdisciplinary, cross-cultural program enables students to communicate and understand the unique culture and people of China with an informed, Christ-centered perspective.
+CSP students earn 15-18 semester hours of credit.
+The CCS requirement is met at CSP by successfully completing the courses Contemporary Society and Intercultural Communication.